David Allen (author)

-David Allen (born December 28, 1945) is an American productivity consultant best known for the creation of a time management method called "Getting Things Done".
+David Allen (born December 28, 1945) is an American author and productivity consultant.
+He created the time management method Getting Things Done.

 Careers

 Allen grew up in Shreveport, Louisiana where he acted and won a state championship in debate.
-He went to college at New College, now New College of Florida, in Sarasota, Florida, and completed graduate work in American history at University of California, Berkeley.
+He attended New College (now New College of Florida) in Sarasota, Florida, and completed graduate work in American history at the University of California, Berkeley.

 After graduate school, Allen began using heroin and was briefly institutionalized.
-His career path has included jobs as a magician, waiter, karate teacher, landscaper, vitamin distributor, glass-blowing lathe operator, travel agent, gas station manager, U-Haul dealer, moped salesman, restaurant cook, personal growth trainer, manager of a lawn service company, and manager of a travel agency.
 He is an ordained minister with the Movement of Spiritual Inner Awareness.
 He claims to have had 35 professions before age 35.
-He began applying his perspective on productivity with businesses in the 1980s when he was awarded a contract to design a program for executives and managers at Lockheed.
+He began applying his perspective on productivity with businesses in the 1980s when he began consulting at Lockheed's human resources department.

-Companies founded

-He is the founder of the David Allen Company, an executive coaching firm using his "Getting Things Done" methodology.
-David Allen Company presenters, not Allen, regularly give one-day public seminars on the methodology, and Allen himself occasionally gives lectures or sessions.
-Allen has also licensed GTD to Crucial Learning, a learning company that offers a Getting Things Done course in a variety of formats.